Reading Time: 17 minutes

 3. What am I working towards?

-Well, that wraps up my 2017 Annual Review.
+This wraps up my 2019 Annual Review.
 I’d like to close by thanking you for reading.
-I don’t have all the answers, but I’m delighted to share what I learn with you along the way.
-Here’s to an amazing 2018.
+Of course, I don’t have all the answers, nobody does.
+But I’m delighted to share what I’ve learned so far.

 My Annual Review Archives: